-From our initial public offering in November 2006 until July 2009, Mr. Monroe served as our Chairman and Chief Executive Officer.
-Although the Board intended to separate the positions prior to July 2009, Mr. Monroe continued his dual service to concentrate on the strategic and financing issues we faced.
-In July 2009, the Board, with input from Mr. Monroe, changed our leadership structure with the appointment of a Chief Executive Officer, resulting in split positions for the Chief Executive Officer and Chairman of the Board.
-Mr. Monroe resumed the role of Chief Executive Officer in July 2011.
-The Board determined that the dual service was appropriate given the Company's goal of reducing expenses and focusing on strategic guidance.
+Mr. Monroe has dually served as our Chairman and Chief Executive Officer since our initial public offering in November 2006, with the exception of July 2009 through July 2011.
+During this two year period, the Board, with input from Mr. Monroe, changed our leadership structure with the appointment of a Chief Executive Officer, resulting in split positions for the Chief Executive Officer and Chairman of the Board.
+Our President and Chief Operating Officer augments the executive team and assists Mr. Monroe in his leadership responsibilities.